Make sure you know these essential homeowners insurance definitions.

 This refers to the coverage you have for structures on your property that are not directly attached to your home.
 For instance, other structures can refer to things like fences, carports, sheds, and so on.
 Other structures protection will usually offer coverage up to 10% of your total dwelling protection.
 So, if your policy offers $250,000 in dwelling coverage, then you will have $25,000 of other structures protection.

 While there are many other home insurance-specific terms that you may be unfamiliar with, these are some of the ones that you are most likely to encounter.
 Do you need more help with your home insurance coverage?
-If so, then contact the experts at the Scavone Insurance Center in White Plains, New York today.
+If so, then contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.
 We are ready to assist you with all your insurance needs.